Ham Workbench

 Micro-controllers / Microcomputers

-Various Sensor, Clock, GPS, etc. Modules for small computers. {Watch the voltage requirements - 3.3 volt Vs 5.0 volt can burn out devices quickly!}
+Various Sensors, Clock, GPS, etc. Modules for small computers. {Watch the voltage requirements - 3.3 volt Vs 5.0 volt can burn out devices quickly!
+Buying items more than once is expensive.}

 Please make sure you collect parts in a safe manner - search the internet for safety requirements.
 NEVER approach this task in a careless manner.
-Burns, electrical shocks, material chemical issues, hazardous material handling are a few of the important areas you need to ALWAYS consider.
-Make your environment a safe one for you and all family members / visitors!
+Burns, electrical shocks, eye hazard, material chemical issues, hazardous material handling are a few of the important areas you need to ALWAYS consider.
+Make your environment a safe one for you and all family members and/or visitors!

 Organization of the parts cannot be over stressed.
-If organized correctly, you will know what is 'on hand' and what you need to look for at swaps and purchase opportunities.
+If organized correctly, you will know what is 'on hand'/'in stock' and what you may need to look for at swaps and purchase opportunities.
 Search out datasheets for the components you collect and store them (on your computer).
-Use engineering simulation (see LT Spice - free version) and layout software (look on internet for free software) to design, analyze, and make circuit boards for projects.
+Use engineering simulation (see LT Spice - free version) and circuit board layout software (look on internet for free software) to design, analyze, and make circuit boards for projects.
 The design and construction of electronics can be a hobby unto itself, but it adds greatly to the personal satisfaction of many hams.
 If you keep it organized, you quickly determine what you have and decide if you need to purchase something for that next project.
 Hint: I will start the planning of a project by labeling a container and placing a list of all needed components inside.
-Then I place those parts in the container and cross off the item.
+Then I place those parts in the container and cross off the item list for that project.
 When the list is completely crossed off, I am ready to start the assembly step.
 I usually place a schematic diagram and any referenced source or filenames inside for reminding me of what I was planning.
 It is not unusual to have several of these containers on the shelf.
 As I get time I will pull one down and do the construction.
-Some of my 'projects' have shelf lives of a few years.
+Sorry to admit that some of my 'projects' have shelf lives of a few years.

 Small micro-controllers/microcomputers fit well into these project areas.
 This will lead to a need to understanding some various software languages and Integrated Development Environments [IDE] as you implement the designs.
 Only "you" limit what you may accomplish!
 This knowledge may even lead a younger person to consider a technical career along these lines.
 People with these skills are always in demand on the commercial fronts.
 Learn to take advantage of all your new knowledge.
 Ham Radio and computer technology feed off each other for quick technical understanding and knowledge growth.

 Sometimes we need help with a technical issue or procedure.
 A place for some help is ARRL Technical Information Service.
 It is for ARRL members, but is a great place to search for information.
 Searching the internet has grown into a very productive process.
-There are several 'YouTube' channels that have a lot of electronic workbench information for you.
+There are countless 'YouTube' channels that have a lot of electronic workbench information for you.
+Searching a project concept can add significant knowledge before you waste time 'reinventing' the project design several times ~ even your 'hobby time' has limits and needs consideration.